Mapoet/OurNotepad/README.md

 Contribution
 ------------
+This project is updated based on Ao hou's npp.
+Since the original author shares the politicized software in the open source community, as a firm opponent of his point of view, I would rather not join the team in violation of the spirit of the open source community.
+I only thank the original author for his contribution to the initial version of npp.
+Committed to grammar analysis, data processing, and data visualization, I hope ournotepad will grow and serve everyone who follows the spirit of open source.
 Code contribution is welcome.
 Here are some [rules](CONTRIBUTING.md) that your should follow to make your contribution accepted easily.

 [OurNotepad Contributors](https://github.com/mapoet/ournotepad)